+10.5.3 Aquifer Protection

-10.5.3 Aquifer Protection: If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.
+If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.

-The site is not located within the Town Aquifer Protection Area.
+The site is located within the Town Aquifer Protection Area, however there are no materials being placed on the site that would adversely affect the aquifer.

+10.6 Floodplain Management

-10.6 Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
+If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.

 The site is not located within a floodplain.
-See Attachment 11 for a FEMA Flood map of the area.

-Based on the above finding of fact, the Board finds the standards of this section have been met.
+Based on the above finding of fact, the Town Planner finds the standards of this section have been met.

-10.7 Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.
-A letter from the Maine Historic Preservation Commission was submitted as part of the subdivision review.
+10.7 Historic and Archaeological Resources

+If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.